-For 2005-06, production and supply are estimated to increase significantly, due to an 11% rise in seeded area and higher yields.
+For 2005-06, production and supply are estimated to increase significantly, due to an 11% rise in seeded area, higher yields and higher carry-in stocks.
 Production is expected to increase for all types; large, medium and small green, and red.
-World supply is forecast to increase by 14% to 4.44 Mt.
+World supply is forecast MUSTARD SEED to increase by 15% to 4.5 Mt.
 Although world use is expected to increase because of higher demand, resulting mostly from lower prices, carry-out stocks are forecast to rise.
-Canadian exports are expected to increase by 22% due to the higher demand.
-Carry-out stocks are forecast to rise significantly, with a s/u ratio of 48%.
+Canadian exports are expected to increase by 34% due to the higher demand.
+Carry-out stocks are forecast to rise significantly, with a s/u ratio of 60%.
 The average price, over all types and grades, is forecast to decrease moderately from 2004-05, as pressure from higher world supply is partly offset by support from higher quality.